Kokhav Ya'akov: History

 The settlement was established in 1985 by the Amana settlement movement, and was initially named Abir Ya'akov after rabbi Yaakov Abuhatzeira.
 In 1988, its name was changed to Kokhav Ya'akov.

 In 2013, Uri Ariel, then serving as Minister of Construction, visited Kochav Ya’akov, where he expressed support for additional home-building.
 Ariel indicated that he believed there was potential to construction 1,000 more homes in Kochav Ya’akov.

 In 2023 the Tel Zion neighbourhood was recognised as an independent settlement.

 Yemen Gallery

 In March 2013 a heritage and tourism site promoting the legacy of Yemenite Jewry opened in Kokhav Ya'akov.
 Founded by Shoham Simchi, the Yemen Gallery (החצר התימנית) houses an art gallery and a workshop that recreates the life of Yemen's Jews.
 The building itself is designed in the spirit of traditional Yemenite architecture.

+Voting Patterns

+In the 2022 election, 98 percent of voters in Kokhav Ya'akov voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 1 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.05 percent voted for the Arab parties.
+60 percent of voters voted for the Haredi parties Shas or UTJ.